JuliaLinearAlgebra/LinearMaps.jl/docs/src/index.md

 pkg> add LinearMaps
 ```

-in package mode, to be entered by typing `]` in the Julia REPL.
+in package mode, which can be entered by typing `]` in the Julia REPL.

 ## Examples